Classification of acne in children

 Neonatal acne is estimated to affect 20% of newborns.
-Neonatal acne take the form of comedones (whiteheads and blackheads) that extend from the scalp, upper chest, and back, and inflammatory lesions (erythematous papules and pustules) on the cheeks, chin, and forehead.
+Neonatal acne takes the form of comedones (whiteheads and blackheads) that extend from the scalp, upper chest, and back, and inflammatory lesions (erythematous papules and pustules) on the cheeks, chin, and forehead.
 Neonatal acne can be mistaken for neonatal cephalic pustulosis (shown above).

 Neonatal acne does not usually result in scarring.
 It is more likely to affect boys more than girls, at a rate of 5:1.

 Infantile acne is rare.
 It occurs in infants up to 16 months of age and presents as comedones, papules, pustules, and occasional nodules.
 It predominantly affects the cheeks.
 Occasionally, it leaves scarring.

 Infantile acne can rarely persist until puberty, but it is not associated with underlying endocrine abnormalities.
 Male infants are affected more often than girls, at a rate of 3:1.

 Acne in this age group is very rare.
 An endocrinologist should be consulted to exclude possible hyperandrogenism.

 Acne can be the first sign of puberty, and it is common to find acne in this age group.

 It often presents as comedones in the 'T-zone', the region of the face covering the central forehead and the central part of the face (eg, the brow, nose, and lips).

 Neonatal acne is thought to be a result of hyperactive sebaceous glands responding to neonatal androgens and maternal androgens that have crossed through the placenta.
 Androgen levels wane after approximately 1 year.
 At around 7 years of age, androgen production restarts, with the onset of adrenarche.

 Sebum production leads to increased colonisation of the hair follicles by the acne bacteria, P. acnes, and, as in adult acne, this results in follicular obstruction by sebum and keratin debris, and to inflammation.

 In pre-pubertal children with acne, a clinical history and examination may detect accelerated growth, early sexual development, and signs of hyperandrogenism, such as hirsutism.
 A bone-age X-ray of the left hand and a wrist X-ray should be considered for children with indications of accelerated growth.